Wednesday, July 9, 2025

 Ad for ice cream at a Teshikaga (Hokkaido) ramen house

-features a photo of the family farm (4 children!) who produce the milk--
+features a photo of the farm family (4 children!) who produce the milk--

 and, of course, one of the cows.